 Once all 10 students have completed and submitted their Fieldwork Test, official Can Geo Challenge test markers will review each Fieldwork Test, as well as the scores of the previous tests.
 Six students will then be selected and contacted for an interview to become part of Team Canada.
 These students will be interviewed by the Team Canada leaders who will be accompanying the team to the International Geography Olympiad and preparing students for the international competition.
 The goal of the interview is to determine each student's commitment level and how they would fit into the team dynamic.
 Four students will be selected to join Team Canada.

-Students must note that the Can Geo Challenge Level 3 competition is available in both English and French at the Multimedia Test round, but the rest of the competition is in English.
+Students must note that the Can Geo Challenge Level 3 competition is only available in English.
 This is because the International Geography Olympiad is only administered in English.
 Therefore, students selected for Team Canada must be proficient and comfortable testing in English.

 Scores will not be shared with students at any of the testing rounds.
 There are no exceptions.